On this page

 As with assets and contributions, the amounts leaving schemes has not been supplied by all schemes.
 In the data files we show information for the reported amounts leaving schemes, and the number of members in schemes which have reported their leaver amounts.

 We extrapolated the amount of money leaving schemes for each reason using the same method as the extrapolation of market value of scheme assets.
-You can see the results in the press release.

 A master trust is an occupational trust-based pension scheme established by declaration of trust, which is or has been promoted to provide benefits to employers which are not connected, and where each employer group is not included in a separate section with its own trustees.
 For this purpose, employers are connected if they are part of the same group of companies (including partially owned subsidiaries and joint ventures).